vmware-archive/purser/docs/purser-deployment.md

     Eg. `http://<minishiftIP>:<NodePort>/home`

-5. In order to drop the Dgraph enteries from the database, delete the `Persistent Volume` corresponding to the `dgraph datadir`.
+5. In order to drop the Dgraph entries from the database, delete the `Persistent Volume` corresponding to the `dgraph datadir`.